Lindafchsl/abap-file-formats/docs/json.md

       abap_language_version TYPE ty_abap_language_version_src,
     END OF ty_header_60_src.
 ```
-This leads to the following generated JSON schema:
+This leads to the following generated JSON Schema:
 ```json
  {
   "$comment": "This file is autogenerated, do not edit manually, see https://github.com/SAP/abap-file-formats for more information.",